California Proposition 213: What It Is and How It Affects Your Car Accident Case

 Table of contents

 Proposition 213, also known as the Personal Responsibility Act of 1996, is a California law that affects the rights of uninsured drivers to seek compensation after a motor vehicle accident.
-Prop 213 was designed to encourage responsible driving and promote the purchase of car insurance by limiting the damages that uninsured drivers can recover in personal injury lawsuits.
-Specifically barring non-insured drivers from collecting non-economic damages such as pain and suffering or emotional distress.
+It was designed to encourage responsible driving and promote the purchase of car insurance by limiting the damages that uninsured drivers can recover in personal injury lawsuits.
+Specifically barring non-insured drivers from collecting non-economic damages, such as pain and suffering or emotional distress.

 The purpose of this article is to provide an overview of Proposition 213, its history, how it works, who it affects, exceptions to the law, and the benefits of hiring a personal injury attorney if you are involved in a case where Proposition 213 applies.

 Proposition 213 emerged as a California ballot initiative in 1996.
-Insurance companies supported the proposal, claiming that uninsured motorists were causing insurance costs to rise for all other drivers.
-The electorate approved the initiative, and it was enacted into law on November 6, 1996.
+Insurance companies were in favor of the proposal, claiming that uninsured drivers were causing insurance costs to increase for all other drivers.
+The electorate approved the initiative, and it was enacted into law within the same year, on November 6th.

 How Proposition 213 Works and Who It Affects